ttsvetanov359/basic-http-srv/README.md

 gsutil cp Dockerfile deployment.yaml service.yaml ${GCS_URL}
 ```

 Login to the cloud console.
 Get the `Dockerfile` from the GCS.
+This is the build file we will use for building and submitting the image
+in the Google AR:

 ```
 gsutil cp ${GCS_URL}/Dockerfile .